HaozhiQi/RPIN/docs/PHYRE.md

 sh scripts/download.sh 1KTvLa7WSfyd4Y7d-WUKmTgNde67HAcsU ./cache.zip
 unzip cache.zip -d ./
 ```
-This will greatly improve the performance.
+This will greatly improve the performance (about 4-5 hours in my machine).
 However, if you are still not satisified, you can split the 25 tasks into different groups.
 And then evaluate them using different python process.

 ---